chris-pearce/scally/README.md

 > This fixes #[x]

 Where 'x' is the issue number.
-GitHub will offer an auto-complete menu as soon as you type '#' where you can choose the issue the PR corresponds to.
+GitHub will offer an auto-complete menu as soon as you type '#' where you can choose the corresponding PR.

 You should also add a comment in the GitHub issue linking to the PR.